yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dcl_create_role.md

 ## Synopsis

-`CREATE ROLE` adds a new role to a Yugabyte database cluster.
+`CREATE ROLE` adds a new role to a YugabyteDB database cluster.
 A role is an entity that can own database objects and have database privileges.
 A role can be a user or a group, depending on how it is used.
 A role with atttribute `LOGIN` can be considered as a "user".
 You must have `CREATEROLE` privilege or be a database superuser to use this command.